 BUT, it’s complicated….

 Breasts are often part of a sexual experience for both partners.
-When I saw this topic come up it looks like most of the information is more about the sex rather than the risks and the benefits — so, let’s talk about the benefits and also some of the concerns about breastfeeding your partner during pregnancy (and beyond).
+When I saw this topic come up it looks like most of the information out there is more about the sex rather than the risks and the benefits — so, let’s talk about the benefits and also some of the concerns about breastfeeding your partner during pregnancy (and beyond).

 Risks to breastfeeding your husband while pregnant